EXCLUSIVE-India unlikely to resume sizable COVID-19 vaccine exports until October -sources

 Biden's move came as WHO Director-General Tedros Adhanom Ghebreyesus warned the world has reached a situation of "vaccine apartheid", calling on wealthier nations and vaccine producers to increase vaccine sharing.

-(Reporting by Rupam Jain, Neha Arora, Krishna N. Das; Additional reporting by Sanjeev Miglani; Editing by Lincoln Feast.)
+(Reporting by Rupam Jain, Neha Arora, Krishna N. Das; Additional reporting by Sanjeev Miglani; Editing by Lincoln Feast and Raissa Kasolowsky)

 ((Krishna.Das@tr.com; +91 987111 8314;))